nmstate/nmstate.github.io/devel/api.md

 List of string, the name of interfaces assigned to this VRF interface.

-# Linux Virtual Ethernet(veth)

-New in version 1.0.1.

-Besides basic interface properties, each veth interface state also contains a dictionary saved in key `Veth.CONFIG_SUBTREE` holding information for `Veth.PEER`.

-## `Veth.PEER`

-String, the interface name for this veth peer.

 # Team

 Besides basic interface properties, each Team interface state also contains a